 Whilst the treatment is different for each cause the pain is often the same to the patient which is why an accurate diagnosis needs to be made.

 How do chiropractors treat Sciatica?

-As chiropractors if we believe that chiropractic care is the best option for you we design an individual treatment plan to attempt to restore normal movement to your spine and relieve irritation or pressure of the sciatic nerve.
+As chiropractors if we believe that chiropractic care can help you we design an individual treatment plan to attempt to improve the movement to your spine and relieve irritation or pressure of the sciatic nerve.
 A tailored rehabilitation exercise program designed to improve movement and strengthen the muscles in the region will also be recommended to you.

 We may also recommend heat and ice to reduce the swelling and relieve the pain and muscle tightness.
 Pain relieving or anti-inflammatory drugs may be recommended to help ease any discomfort if necessary.

 With some sciatic patients a multi disciplinary approach may needed involving options such as medications and epidural injections to get the best results.

 Surgery such as discectomy and laminectomy should only be considered in extreme cases or as a last resort when all other treatment approaches have failed.

 How Long Does it Take to get Better

 The healing process takes time and can vary from person to person often depending on the severity of the condition and the history of the complaint.